Why just watch the game when you can play one too? Give your guests plenty of reasons to cheer with our picks for the top five football party games.

 Keep all your guests, even those who couldn’t care less about the game, totally involved with this party game.
 Don’t be surprised when those apathetic viewers start screaming for teams to go for it on 4th and 1.
 Here’s how to play:

 - You have 100 squares to sell to your guests.
 Choose a price and let people buy as many squares as they want, but you’ll need to sell all 100 squares.

-- Pass around the blank grid and let people put their initials in as many random squares as they’ve bought.
+- Pass around the blank grid and let people put their initials in all of the random squares they bought.